chukseey/chukseey/README.md

 - 👋 Hi, I’m chuks Abel johnson
 - 👀 I’m interested to work as a freelance and hybrid positions
-- 🌱 I’m currently learning Data Analysis
+- 🌱 I’m currently working as Data Analysis
 - 💞️ I’m looking to collaborate on open source project
 - 📫 How to reach me by Email @ chukseey@outlook.com